A brief history of Hightower Falls

 For many years after the 1930s, people came on an individual basis to picnic, court and explore the grounds.
 In 1972 Hightower Falls Park opened to the public.
 It consisted of 120 campsites, restaurant, gathering hall, stables, 12 cabins, and a camp store.
 The Park was short-lived and closed within 2 years.

-After my family purchased the property in 1995 as a homestead, the significance of its heritage was realized, and so once again, the Falls became available to the public in a limited capacity through bookings for special occasions and activities.
+After my family purchased the property in 1995 as a homestead, the significance of its heritage was realized, and so once again, the Falls became available to the public in a limited capacity through bookings for special occasions.
 Our goal is to present the beauty of nature in an inspiring and captivating setting, and to allow its visitors the opportunity to once again "return to nature."